typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 ## Lesson 4: LinkedIn can sometimes be useful

 LinkedIn is full of bullshit, but most people are on it.
-This is especially useful if you're tackling something outside tech.
+This is very important if you're tackling an industry outside tech.
 It allowed the Planetary Resources guys to find me initially.

 {% imgcap center http://i.imgur.com/LtfZbIxm.png I am thankful for gmail filters. %}

-Many software engineers I know question the value of LinkedIn.
+I know many software engineers question the value of LinkedIn.
 It may cost you some sanity, but maintaining a basic, up-to-date profile was worth it.

 ## Lesson 5: Open source everything you can

 Most people are surprised when I tell them Asterank is entirely [open source](https://github.com/typpo/asterank).
 It lends an air of transparency and invites collaborators.
-The project is better off for it.
+The project received valuable feedback as a result.

-Most people who said they wanted to participate never actually contributed, but they had valuable ideas.
-Open sourcing was a great way to meet people who wanted to support and innovate the project.
+Most people who said they wanted to participate never actually contributed, but they had good ideas.
+Open sourcing was a great way to meet people who offered moral support and perspectives on innovation and future growth.

 ## Lesson 6: There might be leads in your analytics